mmore500/waves/blog/_posts/2020-06-03-StephanieZendejo-blogpost.md

 ### Generating The Offspring Genome
 A vector named modifiedSites contains the offspring genome.
 An iterator will loop through modifiedSites and populate the sites from either the changelog if they exist, or from the parent genome.

-Talk about how the generateNewGenome() function works to create a new genome.
+Talk about the changelog insert and remove offsets and how that affects the index in the parent genome
+> Insert code
+> Insert gif about reading changelog and the index in parent genome and offset genome

 # Time vs. Memory
 ## Benchmarking